MBG1337/McubeTheme/README.md

  ```
 **⚠️ use `sudo su` if you are not root**

+`I am not responsible for any issues occured during installations.`
 After Executing the script, you would get a UI like this :

 ![UI](https://media.discordapp.net/attachments/954377411041054750/1079437328596082759/image.png)